tianjialiu/FIRECAM/README.md

 FIRECAM can be accessed through 1) Earth Engine Apps and 2) the Google Earth Engine (GEE) playground.
 While EE Apps faciliates access to FIRECAM for any user (does not require a GEE account), accessing the FIRECAM repository in the GEE playground allows custom exports of timeseries and additional data analysis.

 ### Ancillary Apps
-* [GFEDv4s Explorer](https://globalfires.earthengine.app/view/gfedv4s): Explore GFEDv4s emissions (1997-2016) for all available species, partitioned by land use/land cover
+* [GFEDv4s Explorer](https://globalfires.earthengine.app/view/gfedv4s): Explore GFEDv4s emissions (1997-2016) for burned area and all available chemical species, partitioned by land use/land cover
+    - *Note*: Burned area from small fires is approximate based on the small fire fraction for emissions

 ## FIRECAM App
 (*Earth Engine Apps, no Google Earth Engine account required*)